The Forest That Holds You

 An Invitation to Participate

 Supporting Chaikuni’s work is one way to participate in this reciprocity – to honor what you have received, whether that was healing at the Temple, a ceremony elsewhere, or simply the air we breathe.
-It is all connected.
+The forest already knows how to heal itself, given the chance.
+The work is simply to stand alongside it.

 To learn more or to support Chaikuni’s work: